AsielElaouare/TheFestival/README.md

-# Basic PHP MVC demo
+# TheFestival
-This repository demonstrates how the MVC design pattern can be implemented using PHP.
+This repository demonstrates the development of project 2.3 using PHP and the MVC pattern.

 It contains a docker configuration with:
 * NGINX webserver